 The long list of helpful products and supplies you could bring along with you when travelling in remote, snowy climes would include items like an emergency kit, tow strap, and even an air compressor.
 But the most crucial item, the one that topped the list of all three of our advisors, included some form of extra warm clothing.
 And that’s because your survival could depend upon simply staying warm if stranded in freezing weather.
 Debogorski suggests carrying long underwear along.
 It’s a solution that maximizes protection against the cold and minimizes the space required to bring it.
 He says, “A lot of people see us on the show and they say, ‘Hey you’re jumping out of your truck and you don’t seem to be dressed very well.’
 Well, I’ve got some pretty good underwear on and some really good socks on, too.”
 Debogorski also packs (and wears) two winter balaclavas.
 “The good ones bunch up around your neck and will go right down your coat.
 And they have a drawstring that shrinks the size of the opening around your face.”
 Heuschele always carries a winter coat in the back seat of his car during the winter, as well as gloves, boots and a blanket in the trunk.

 We know that a vehicle’s electronic stability control system (ESC) uses a steering angle sensor, a yaw sensor and a lateral G sensor in addition to the ABS wheel speed sensors.
 The system takes the information from these sensors and decides how and when it should intervene.
 “Stability control is a path maintenance system,” says Heuschele.
 “It tries to maintain the path it thinks the driver wants to take.”
 So he encourages drivers to be more mindful with the vehicle controls.
 If the vehicle starts to slide, he cautions, don’t immediately counter steer in the opposite direction at full steering lock.
 Extreme and abrupt maneuvers like that will make the system think you want to turn the vehicle in the opposite direction.
 The result?
 It will take ESC longer to make the right corrections.
-He says the best course of action is to tone down your steering wheel inputs and straighten the wheel.
+He says the best course of action is to tone down your steering wheel inputs and straighten the wheel, this not handled correctly, is one of causes of distracted driving accidents during winter.
 The intervention from the system will be much more subtle.
 And the same goes for traction control.
 Be smooth with the throttle application.
 “If you fight the system, if you plant your right foot on the floor, it’s going to shut you down really hard.”
 And that means it will take longer to make forward progress.